-This is a claim I’ve heard every now and then, but the first thing that pops into my head is that the statement “I don’t like the flavor of beer” might as well be “I don’t like the flavor of food”.
-It shows an innocent naivety that a person has only ever had bread, and been unaware that pizza, brisket and butternut squash exist.
+This is a claim I’ve heard every now and then, but the first thing that pops into my head is that the statement “I don’t like the flavour of beer” might as well be “I don’t like the flavor of food”.
+It shows an innocent naivety that a person has only ever had bread, and been unaware that pizza, brisket, and butternut squash exist.

 Then, you must consider mouthfeel!
-Do you prefer your beer to pass quickly past your lips, leaving a gentle hint of flavor?
+Do you prefer your beer to quickly pass your lips, leaving a gentle hint of flavour?
 Or do you want your tongue to experience a gentle hug as a milkshake IPA dances around it?
 I’ll never forget when I sampled Last Best’s Nitro Latte Ale.
 The tiny nitro bubbles immediately summoned a sensation of Cappuccino foam!
 That was two years ago and I still remember how it tasted and felt.
 Mmm.
 Delicious memories.

 - Jamaican or spiced rum on the rocks?
 Try an Old Ale to enjoy a strong beer with similar notes of molasses, caramel, toffee, and dried fruit.
 These beers are not bitter and have little hop aroma.
 Good example beer: Theakston Old Peculier

 - Whiskey soda.
 Try a Saison, such as Saison Dupont.
-These both are refreshing, with high carbonation, a grainy flavor, and medium to low spiciness.
+These both are refreshing, with high carbonation, a grainy flavour, and medium to low spiciness.

-- Old world Syrah with barnyardy/horse blanket notes –> Get a bret beer.
-Personally, I’m not a huge fan of this flavour in wine or beer, but Parallel 49’s Dumb Funk is a good one to sample if your intrigued.
+- Old world Syrah with barnyardy/horse blanket notes.
+Get a bret beer.
+Personally, I’m not a huge fan of this flavour in wine or beer, but Parallel 49’s Dumb Funk is a good one to sample if you’re intrigued.

 Do you remember your first beer?
 Or, the first beer that you truly enjoyed?
 Did you always love beer, or did you have to find the right style?
 Tell us your stories!